orestis/reseda/README.md

 You have the entire Clojure toolbox at your disposal to make changes.
 Use plain maps, a statechart library, a Datascript database, whatever fits your use case.

+**Note:** `useStore` uses the new `use-sync-external-store` shim by React.
+This is backwards compatible with React <18 (any version with hooks), but uses the native functionality in React 18.

+**Note:** The selector function passed to `useStore` has to be stable, that is, not recreated on every render - otherwise you'll end up in an infinite render loop.
+Be sure to wrap these selectors in a `useCallback`, or define them as top-level functions.
+Plain keywords and vectors are automatically wrapped so most of the time you can just forget about this.

-### Suspense Integration (Stable)
+### Suspense Integration

-Reseda supports [Suspense for Data Fetching](https://reactjs.org/docs/concurrent-mode-suspense.html) even in React Stable (16.13), even though it's technically not supported.
+Reseda supports [Suspense for Data Fetching](https://reactjs.org/docs/concurrent-mode-suspense.html) even in React Stable (16.13), even though it's technically not supported yet, even in React 18.

 This allows you to avoid a whole bunch of asynchronous code by allowing React to suspend rendering if some remote value hasn't arrived yet.